☰ open menu to view topics

 About

-This is a collection of pronouncements, statements and other thoughts published in a booklet of assumed wisdom in order to explain a few things about myself to those who want to know me.
-All this material really reflects my true opinions and visions, for whatever they count, and my general attitude to life.
-It is something that I have written little by little in a relatively long period of time, and is the result of many years of more or less funny experiences.
+This is a collection of pronouncements, statements and other humorous thoughts.
+All this material reflects my true opinions and my visions on morality, education, religion, linguistics etc. It is something that I have written little by little in a relatively long period of time, and is the result of a few years of more or less funny experiences.
 The title of this collection alludes to the concluding line of a well-known song by Bob Dylan called “It’s Alright, Ma (I’m Only Bleeding)”.
-It's not always so honourable to take ourselves too seriously, but the pain and the frustrations can be real.
+It's not always so honourable to take ourselves too seriously, but the frustrations can be real.
 I hope that this, as well as being the first edition, will be the last one too, because by the time I will have changed my mind on any of these topics, or improved it (the mind, that is), I will probably need to write something altogether different, which is something I am not sure I am looking forward to do.
+Not strictly comedy but guaranteed to trigger a few hearty laughs.

 Dimensions: 127 X 203 mm